EXYD GmbH, Germany

 How do you pronounce "EXYD"?

+Of course it is up to you.
 Most people pronounce "EXYD" similarly to "excite" or "excitement".

 What is the core competence of EXYD?